alex-seville/feta/README.md

 **A.** Not at this time.
 Feta can only be used for single page apps for the moment.

 **Q.** Does it work on windows? mac?
-**A.** It has been tested on both windows and mac (but not linux)
+**A.** It has been tested on both windows and mac (presumably it works on linux)

 **Q.** I got an error alert, what does it mean?
 **A.** Please report all errors to the issue tracker.
 Since Feta is in beta release I appreciate any feedback.

-## Todo
+## Roadmap

+v.0.0.2
+-Cleanup of generated test code
+-Minor UI improvements

+v.0.0.3
--multi-page recording
+-Multi-page recording
--cleanup classes in CSS/HTML
--screenshot to check for css regressions (just in phantom script probably)
--capture double click, scroll, change events (capturing change events will help to make keypress events more reliable)
--maybe have test manifest to load multiple tests
--mock host objects in test (alert, confirm) and add pass throughs to feta for them, but also add option to not do that
--more qunit tests for lib/feta.js